 Learners will be able to demonstrate a detailed knowledge, show experience and understanding of quality management principles and methods used in business to achieve results and customer satisfaction; quality management philosophies, strategic planning, leadership, team dynamics, communication, employee engagement, creative thinking, innovation, brain storming and management of change

 Quality Management Project

-This module may be completed in conjunction with the workplace of the learner.
 The learner will select and research a topic in a relevant area of Quality Management; plan, undertake and manage a project within a specified timeframe using limited resources; Apply the appropriate tools, methods, techniques and technologies in the solution of the problem and the management of the project in accordance with relevant regulatory standards; critically analyse the results of the project and make comprehensive recommendations if further work is necessary on the project or to improve the solution; and produce a clear, concise thesis document detailing all work done in accordance with currently accepted standards and make a final oral presentation on project progress and conclusions.

 Are there opportunities for further study?

 This Certificate, along with the Certificate in Quality Documentation, GMP and Data Integrity and the Certificate in Regulatory Affairs & Quality can be combined to make up the add on Bachelor of Science in Quality (Level 7)

 Online delivery 1 evening per week (TBC), 3 hours per week